-Truth Bomb: Get Ready for Life at Your Natural Weight to Suck a Lot More (and Why It’s Actually Really Great)
+Truth Bomb: Get Ready for Life at Your Natural Weight to Suck More Than Expected (& Why It’s Actually Really Great)

 Stick with me, please.
 This is important.